Apply

 The concluding section of a JHSP article is 1-2 pages and consists of essential clinical lessons pertaining to the opening vignette – tips to remember, principles underlying the approach, facts to rely on, and actions to take.
 This is followed by “Key Clinical Considerations” or a similarly titled section that is presented in bulletized format – generally with 3-5 succinct bullet points.
 The purpose is to create brief and concise “memory anchors” around which additional information can be attached in memory by the reader.

-JHSP does not publish basic research, qualitative studies, case studies, position/review papers, or theoretical analyses.
+JHSP does not publish research, qualitative studies, case studies, position/review papers, or theoretical analyses.

 The copyright holder for Journal of Health Service Psychology articles is the National Register of Health Service Psychologists.

-For pre-submission inquiries or for more information about the editorial process, please contact Kate Brody Nooner, PhD, Managing Editor of JHSP: kate@nationalregister.org
+For pre-submission inquiries or for more information about the editorial process, please contact Kate Brody Nooner, PhD, Editor-in-Chief of JHSP: kate@nationalregister.org

 Read more information about the JHSP.